-I think it is important to point out that I am not a journalist or attorney by trade.
-In September 2012 my wife sent me an article on the arrest of a Massachusetts State chemist Annie Dookhan.
+Reading this article confirmed a personal experience I had been having with the Attorney General’s office as I attempted to obtain public records over the past several years.
+Now, I think it is important to point out that I am not a journalist or attorney by trade.
+In September 2012, my wife sent me an article on the arrest of a Massachusetts State chemist, Annie Dookhan.
 I became fascinated with Dookhan’s case because of my volunteer work in the criminal justice system and my job as a Quality Assurance professional in the biotech industry.
 I began reading the police report and everything I could get my hands on about the case.
 What was striking to me was that everything I was reading directly contradicted everything the state was saying to the media about the case.
-So I decided to write a book on the case and decided to use the public record law to see what would happen.
+Over the next few years I began to dig deeper and kept uncovering more information that had never been published in the media anywhere: .

-On February 21st, 2018 I made a public records request with the Attorney General Office for “All interviews (written, audio and video recordings) and investigation summaries, notes and emails for the Attorney General’s investigation into the classification of federally scheduled drugs that are not illegal in MA.
+In 2017 I asked for and received an audio interview the Attorney General’s office did with infamous former Hinton Lab Chemist Annie Dookhan.
+On February 21st, 2018 I made a public records request with the Attorney General’s Office for “All interviews (written, audio and video recordings) and investigation summaries, notes and emails for the Attorney General’s investigation into the classification of federally scheduled drugs that are not illegal in MA.
 The drugs in question could include, but aren’t limited to, Molly, Foxy, Bath Salts and BZP.”
-In 2017 I asked for and received an audio interview the Attorney General’s office did with infamous former Hinton Lab Chemist Annie Dookhan.
 The AG’s office responded on March 7th, 2018 and said they identified 326 electronic records and said it would cost $625.00 to review them.
-I readily accepted this and sent the AG’s office a check and then, I didn’t hear anything for over a month and a half.
+I readily accepted this and sent the AG’s office a check--and then, I didn’t hear anything for over a month and a half.

 On April 20th 2018, the AG’s office told me they were still working on the request.
-Four months later on August 24th 2018 they again said they were still working on the request.
-Nearly a month later on September 17th 2018 they again said they were still working on it.
-Finally, on October 12th, 2018, eight months after my initial request, the Attorney General sent me 96 records (A third of the original estimate) and a check for $312 because of the reduced record amount I assumed.
+Four months later, on August 24th 2018, they again said they were still working on the request.
+Nearly a month later, on September 17th 2018, they again said they were still working on it.
+Finally, on October 12th, 2018, eight months after my initial request, the Attorney General sent me 96 records (a third of the original estimate) and a check for $312--because of the reduced record amount, I assumed.
 The records consisted of a series of emails and one interview with former lab manager for the Amherst crime lab.

 The interview was heavily redacted.
-I found this odd because the Attorney General’s office excuse for the heavy redactions was that the interview could potentially be a threat “to the security of individuals or buildings in the Commonwealth of Massachusetts.”
+I found this odd because the Attorney General’s office’s excuse for the heavy redactions was that the interview could potentially be a threat “to the security of individuals or buildings in the Commonwealth of Massachusetts.”
 How could an interview with a lab manager from 2016 possibly threaten any person or building’s safety?
-I challenged this notion with the secretary of state’s office and they agreed that the Attorney General’s office needed to provide an explanation as to how these records are a threat to public safety within ten days of their ruling.
+I challenged this notion with the Secretary of State’s office and they agreed that the Attorney General’s office needed to provide an explanation as to how these records are a threat to public safety within ten days of their ruling.